WHAT IS DERBY PEOPLE’S HISTORY GROUP?

 You can undertake a self-guided walk, by downloading this leaflet:

-The leaflet explains tells Alice’s story in brief, and gives information regarding relevant local places of interest.
+The leaflet tells Alice’s story in brief, and gives information on relevant places of interest.

-STOP PRESS: you will also be able to undertake a self-guided bicycle ride (at your own risk of course) using the information and links below…but you are strongly encouraged to join in our next celebratory event on 003rd May – thanks
+STOP PRESS: you will also be able to undertake a self-guided bicycle ride (at your own risk of course) using the information and links further below…but you are strongly encouraged to join in our next celebratory event on 03rd May – thanks

-Chloe Mason said: “The campaign to clear the names of Alice Wheeldon and our grandparents, Alf and Win Mason, takes on a new relevance as our countries prepare themselves to fight another foreign war.
+Chloe Mason said, in 2014: “The campaign to clear the names of Alice Wheeldon and our grandparents, Alf and Win Mason, takes on a new relevance as our countries prepare themselves to fight another foreign war.
 Alice Wheeldon stood up for what she believed in, defying the full resources of the Government being deployed against her.
 Her story illustrates how “In war, truth is the first casualty,”

 EVENTS COMING UP: